oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 `error_description` or the response of `error_uri` SHOULD explain the nature of error, e.g., code challenge required.

-If the server supporting PKCE does not support the requested transformation, the authorization endpoint MUST return the authorization error response with `error` value set to `invalid_request`.
+If the server does not support the requested `code_challenge_method` transformation, the authorization endpoint MUST return the authorization error response with `error` value set to `invalid_request`.
 The `error_description` or the response of `error_uri` SHOULD explain the nature of error, e.g., transform